 A well-oriented, fusion-crusted meteorite weighing 154 g was found in Central Australia lying next to an eagle's nest.
 Although the type specimen Brachina was found in central South Australia, differences between it and Eagles Nest in mineralogy, chemistry, and average grain size indicate that they are not fall-related.
 Analysis and classification of Eagles Nest was conducted at the University of Arizona, Lunar and Planetary Laboratory (W. V. Boynton), and a classification of brachinite was proposed.

 Consistent with the ancient crystallization age of brachinites, the GRA 06128/9 samples have a SmNd crystallization age of ~4.55 b.y.
 (Nyquist et al., 2008, 2009) and an AlMg age relative to D'Orbigny angrite of ~4.566 b.y.
 (Shearer et al., 2009), attesting to commencement of magmatism on the parent body within a couple of m.y. after CAI formation.
 As with brachinites and the other inner Solar System objects, the SmNd age of the GRA meteorite was reset ~3.4 b.y. ago, close to the Late Heavy Bombardment period.
 The CRE age calculated for GRA 06128/9 is 2.93.0 m.y., which is within the range of CRE ages (2.03.5 m.y.) calculated for Brachina (Mittlefehldt et al., 1998 and references therein; Matsuda et al., 2008), but is significantly different from that of Eagles Nest (4449 m.y.).

 Laboratory melting experiments conducted by Gardner-Vandy et al. (2013) have demonstrated that an FeO-rich (oxidized) R chondrite-like precursor asteroid can undergo significant partial melting (1431% at ~1250°C) and melt removal to produce a brachinite-like residue, and possibly also a low degree partial melting (<10% at <1250°C) and melt removal to produce a complementary evolved melt having a composition like that of the brachinite-related GRA 06128/9.
-In their continued effort to attain the composition of the GRA 06128/9 meteorite, considered to be a likely representative of the brachinite parent body feldspathic crust, Sosa et al. (2017) employed multiple modeling techniques and conducted melting experiments utilizing R4 chondrite LAP 03639.
-Their results demonstrate that an R chondrite-like precursor asteroid can undergo low-degree partial melting (~1620%) at 1140°C at an oxygen fugacity of ~IW to produce a brachinite-like residue and a complementary evolved melt with a composition like that of GRA 06128/9.
+In their continued effort to attain the composition of the GRA 06128/9 meteorite, considered likely to represent the feldspathic crust of the brachinite parent body, Sosa et al. (2017) employed multiple modeling techniques and conducted melting experiments utilizing R4 chondrite LAP 03639.
+Their results demonstrate that an R chondrite-like precursor asteroid can undergo low-degree partial melting (~1620%) at 1140°C with an oxygen fugacity near the ironwüstite buffer (~IW) to produce a brachinite-like residue and a complementary evolved melt with a composition like that of GRA 06128/9.

-The specimen of Eagles Nest shown above is a 1.2 g fusion crusted partial slice (photo courtesy of K. Regelman).
+The specimen of Eagles Nest shown above is a 1.2 g fusion-crusted partial slice (photo courtesy of K. Regelman).
 The top photo below shows a complete slice of Eagles Nest, while the bottom photo shows a small preserved portion of the oriented face of this meteorite exhibiting radial flowlines.